jessonfoo/p002/week_4/1_mathy_ruby_intro/harder_calculate_median/readme.md

 ## Summary:
-Aren't you glad you've already done this in JavaScript?
-Now is your chance to translate your logic into Ruby!

 Write a method `median` which takes an `Array` of numbers as its input and returns the median value.